vivaria/edisonrul.ing/docs/source/cards/t/twilight-rose-knight.md

 ### Card Rulings

-●This effect does not target.
+*   This effect does not target.